NURSING 1111NA - Health Assessment and Complex Care II

 General Course Information

-Course Code NURSING 1111NA Course Health Assessment and Complex Care II Coordinating Unit School of Nursing Term Semester 2 Level Undergraduate Location/s Ngee Ann Academy Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange N Restrictions Available to B Nurs (Post Registration) students in Singapore only Course Description Health Assessment and Complex care 1 & 2 will enable students to build on their existing knowledge and skills to develop advanced clinical reasoning and problem solving skills.
+Course Code NURSING 1111NA Course Health Assessment and Complex Care II Coordinating Unit Adelaide Nursing School Term Semester 2 Level Undergraduate Location/s Ngee Ann Academy Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange N Restrictions Available to B Nurs (Post Registration) students in Singapore only Course Description Health Assessment and Complex care 1 & 2 will enable students to build on their existing knowledge and skills to develop advanced clinical reasoning and problem solving skills.
 There is no prerequisite requirement for these courses.

 The topics for assessment have been based on the most common causes of mortality and morbidity as reported by the Singapore Ministry of Health in their statistics.
 Students will be asked to consider a complex patient scenario based on their own practice setting.
 The skills required for advanced comprehensive physical, mental, behavioural and psychosocial assessment as well as the advanced pathophysiology and pharmacological issues will be explored and practiced in this course.
 Students will have opportunities to present and discuss their own cases with other students in the tutorials.
 It is anticipated that students will learn not only from their own cases but also from those presented by the other students.
 In presenting their case studies the students will further develop their own teaching skills.